cosc-516-2022/lab3/README.md

 ## Setup

-Create a Google Cloud free tier account at: [https://azure.microsoft.com/en-us/free/](https://azure.microsoft.com/en-us/free/).
+Create a Google Cloud free tier account at: [https://cloud.google.com/free](https://cloud.google.com/free).

-The free tier account allows for free trials forever and 12-months free offers from your sign up period.
-You will need an email address to use.
+The free tier account allows for free trials for certain products and $300 in free credits for new users.
+In a Canvas announcement there is also the option to get an additional $50 USD credit for use with this course.
+You will need an email address and credit card to sign up.

 ## Google Cloud Portal

 Login to Google Cloud.
-In the Google Cloud Portal, click on `More services` then select `Databases` category.
-Select `Azure SQL`.
+In the Google Cloud Portal, search for `Bigtable`, click on `Big table` then `Create Instance`.

 ![Google Cloud Portal](img/1_google_cloud_portal.png)
 ![Google Databases](img/2_google_db.png)